RCSD Superintendent breaks down reopening proposal, teachers’ union urges remote learning

 ROCHESTER, N.Y.
 (WROC) -— Rochester City School District Superintendent Lesli Myers-Small discussed a plan to reopen RCSD schools Thursday evening.

-As explained in the plan, the district would implement a hybrid model for students in the Pre-K through 4th grade, K through 6th grade special classes, and Kindergarten through 12th grade specialized programs.
+As explained in the plan, the district would implement a hybrid model for students in the Pre-K through 4th grade, Kindergarten through 6th grade special classes, and Kindergarten through 12th grade specialized programs.

 The hybrid classes would be split into Group A and Group B. Group A would be in-person Monday and Tuesday and remote the rest of the school week.
 Group B would be remote Monday, Tuesday, and Wednesday, and in-person Thursday and Friday.